-As people grow older, their eyelids begin to stretch and the muscles that support them, begin to weaken.
+As people grow older, their eyelids begin to stretch and the muscles that support them begin to weaken.
 The eyelids can no longer hold the fat, which then gathers above and sometimes below.
 As a result, you will see that your eyebrows are saggy while your upper eyelids begin to droop.

 At the same time, the bags under your eyes become more pronounced.
 When you look in the mirror, you may not recognize your reflection.
 You may see a person who looks older than you feel.
 You can learn more about the signs that you need blepharoplasty in our related blog post.

-Droopy eyelids are not just an aesthetic issue, sometimes they can affect your peripheral or side vision.
+Droopy eyelids are not just an aesthetic issue; sometimes they can affect your peripheral or side vision.
 If this is the case, the blepharoplasty procedure provides a solution since the surgery can eliminate, or at least reduce, vision issues.

 In addition, you gain the advantage of having eyes that make you look younger and feel more beautiful!